 With its increased diversity, your garden should have fewer insect and disease problems.
 For added insurance against pests, Weick interplants calendula and other flowering plants to attract beneficial insects (for more on attracting beneficials, see Enlist Beneficial Insects for Natural Pest Control).
 Otherwise, maintenance is simple.
 Feed perennials annually with compost or another organic fertilizer, replenish the mulch each spring, and remove any weeds that sneak in.
 Consider these measures a small investment, because “planting perennial edibles is planting for the future,” Weick says.
 “Over time, you’ll put in less work and harvest more food, while building diversity and stewarding the land for future generations.”

 Developed by Australians Bill Mollison and David Holmgren in the 1970s, permaculture is “an ecological design system for sustainability in all aspects of human endeavor,” according to the Permaculture Institute in Santa Fe, N.M.
 The approach is modeled on the structure and relationships of natural ecosystems, and the principles can be applied to growing food, building homes and communities, and more.
-Learn more at the Permaculture Institute website and in our Permaculture blog, to which permaculture gardener and educator Bethann Weick regularly contributes.
+Learn more at the Permaculture Institute website and in our Gardening blog, to which permaculture gardener and educator Bethann Weick regularly contributes.

 PLANTS AND SEEDS